-The ingredients we use, which are duly authorized by the strictest regulations in place, meet the very highest standards of quality and performance.
-They always have an essential function or purpose in our products.
-Whether of natural origin or synthetic, the ingredients that compose our products can for example contribute to their effectiveness, conservation, texture, color or smell.
+The ingredients we use, which are duly authorized by the strictest regulations in place, meet the highest standards of quality and performance.
+They have an essential function or purpose in our products.
+Whether of natural origin or synthetic, the ingredients that compose our products can for example contribute to their effectiveness, preservation, texture, color or smell.

 Categories of ingredients used in cosmetics and their functions:

 Active ingredients carry out an action on the skin and hair with the results they intend to deliver, and these are tested and proven through a variety of studies.
 They can be from natural, nature identical, synthetic or chemical origin.
 For example, hyaluronic acid is an active ingredient used in products such as anti-ageing creams to help reduce visible signs of skin ageing.

 Emulsifiers are used to combine different types of liquids such as water and oil.
 They are agents that form or preserve a formula in order to prevent the different ingredients from separating, and thus obtain a stable and homogenous formula.

 Stabilizers contribute in maintaining the emulsified state of a cosmetic formula.
 They are agents that are added to a solution, a mixture or a suspension to maintain it in a stable state.
 More specifically, the presence of a stabilizer allows a product not to alter over time, in terms of its properties, appearance or texture.

 Moisturizers are cosmetic ingredients that add or restore moisture of the skin (upper layer) when the finished product is applied.

 Texturizers are additives incorporated in a cosmetic formula in order to modify, adapt or adjust physically and/or visually the texture of the finished product.